 For most enterprises, moving at least some workloads to the cloud will probably be a no-brainer – especially for short-term or project-based requirements.
-In the cloud, you’ll have fast, convenient access to state-of-the-art hardware without the hassle of purchasing, installing and managing on-premise servers.
+In the cloud, you’ll have fast, convenient access to state-of-the-art hardware without the hassle of purchasing, installing, and managing on-premise servers as long as you have a reliable internet connection.
+Some businesses may need to do a broadband comparison before using the cloud to ensure they have a secure and strong connection so that they can access the cloud whenever they need it.

 Most organizations will probably choose a single cloud provider.
 There is an investment required to learning each provider’s interface and tools so once you pick a cloud partner, there may be little incentive to look elsewhere.
 It’s prudent to think about portability, however.
 You never know when business or technical circumstances might change forcing you to consider migration, or even taking applications back-in house.